Colin Kelly: Battle and death

 The attacking planes did not see this, and initially were credited only with a probable "kill", shared jointly by Toyoda, Yamagami, Kikuchi, Nozawa, and Izumi.
 Saburō Sakai, who has often been credited with destroying this aircraft, was indeed a flight (小隊 (shotai)) leader engaged in this fight with the bomber, but he and his two wingmen do not appear to have been given official credit for its dispatch.

 Early reports misidentified ship attacked as the Japanese heavy cruiser Ashigara, which was present, or as the battleship Haruna, which was not.
 While initial reports incorrectly stated that the ship was sunk, it was hit but did not sink, although Kelly's crew did report major damage was inflicted.

 Honors

-Kelly was posthumously awarded the Distinguished Service Cross For "extraordinary heroism" and "selfless bravery".
-Kelly had earlier in peace time also been awarded the Distinguished Flying Cross.
+Kelly was posthumously awarded the Distinguished Service Cross for "extraordinary heroism" and "selfless bravery".
+He was also posthumously awarded the Distinguished Flying Cross and the Purple Heart.
+Kelly had previously earned the Distinguished Flying Cross for his peace time flight from Hawaii to the Philippines in September 1941, but died before it could be presented to him.